loader image

 In ad hoc arbitrations, retired judges of the Supreme Court or high courts are generally chosen as arbitrators.
 In some cases, particularly when the claim amount is small, practising counsel are appointed by parties.
 In arbitrations involving technical or complex subject matters, technical experts are often chosen to be part of the arbitral tribunal.
 In the case of institutional arbitrations, the tribunal comprises arbitrators from the panel of arbitrators of the respective institutions.

-Arbitral procedure
+Arbitral Procedure

 Does the domestic law contain substantive requirements for the procedure to be followed?